strongSquirell/DataScience/1Statistics/README.md

 A discrete random variable X has a finite number of possible values.
 A continuous random variable X takes all values in an interval.

-Gambler`s fallacy - fals idea that a random phenomenon can be predicted from a series of preceding random phenomena.
+Gambler`s fallacy - false idea that a random phenomenon can be predicted from a series of preceding random phenomena.

 The _probability_ of any outcome of a random phenomenon can be defined as the proportion of times the outcome would occur in a very long series of repetitions.